 With Bank of America rolling out its virtual financial assistant, Erica, early this summer, the race toward the next evolution in self-service is well under way.
-According to Gartner’s Top 7 trends for enterprise call centers and customer service in 2018, “consumers seem to be evolving faster than the customer care provided by brands.
+According to Gartner’s top seven trends for enterprise call centers and customer service in 2018, “consumers seem to be evolving faster than the customer care provided by brands.
 AI (artificial intelligence) and cognitive technologies — notably, chatbot technologies — are dominating the conversation.”

-But rather than leap into the latest technology, many credit unions are modernizing existing systems by introducing new mobile and text-based services, multifactor authentication, aggregated account and budgeting, video conferencing, and more.
+But rather than leap into the latest technology, many credit unions are modernizing existing systems by introducing new mobile and text-based services, multifactor authentication, aggregated accounts and budgeting, video conferencing, and more.
 The result?
 Lower call center volumes and deeper interactions with members.